By Lambert Strether of Corrente.

 “What, me worry?
 Cuomo says comparisons to his primary and Ocasio-Cortez’s upset over Crowley are ‘apples and oranges'” [New York Daily News].
-Cuomo: “What you saw in the Crowley race . . . (was) this was a largely in this district that is , that is , that Ms. Ocasio-Cortez did a very good job connecting with,’ Cuomo said.” • Note Cuomo’s instant resort to anger and few as the master key to voter behavior.
+Cuomo: “What you saw in the Crowley race . . . (was) this was a minority community largely in this district that is afraid, that is angry, that Ms. Ocasio-Cortez did a very good job connecting with,’ Cuomo said.” • Note Cuomo’s instant resort to anger and few as the master key to voter behavior.
 This is hardly surprising, since those are the emotions Democrats have been engineering for two solid years.
 To complicatedly unpack Cuomo’s “apples” and “oranges” trope, if the essence of being a political fruit — besides being, for the left, low-hanging — is being a Dollar Dem*, then Crowley and Cuomo are indeed apples and oranges.
 NOTE * A corrupt machine pol who services the donor class at the expense of voters.
 (I would like to give a hat tip to the NC commenter who coined “Dollar Dem,” but neither Google nor WordPress’s backstage search is giving me the hit.
 Please take a bow in comments!)

 “What Does Ocasio-Cortez’s Win Mean for Cynthia Nixon?”
 [New York Times].
 “Within an hour of Alexandria Ocasio-Cortez’s stunning upset of a fellow Democratic stalwart, Representative Joseph Crowley of Queens, staffers for Mr. Cuomo were contacting reporters calling her victory an anomaly borne out of the minority-majority demographics in the district.” • Liberal Democrats cannot display adaptability.
 They are going to go down on the identity politics ship; those are the only categories they can think with.